New Product Area Pavilions, SME Conferences Highlight IMTS 92

 Popular wisdom has it that manufacturing in the United States is no longer a viable entity.
 We are told that quality is poor, skilled labor is difficult to obtain, if not impossible, demand is low, and the government is helping to discourage business.
 So what should we do, give up?

-Cutting Low-Pich-Angle Bevel Gears; Worm Gears & The Oil Entry Gap (Q&A)
+Cutting Low-Pitch-Angle Bevel Gears, Worm Gears and The Oil Entry Gap (Q&A)

 Question: Do machines exist that are capable of cutting bevel gear teeth on a gear of the following specifications: 14 teeth, 1" circular pitch, 14.5 degrees pressure angle, 4 degrees pitch cone angle, 27.5" cone distance, and an 2.5" face width?